Marita Covarrubias: Character arc

 Laurie Holden portrayed Covarrubias in all of the character's appearances.

 Marita Covarrubias is introduced as an informant to Fox Mulder (David Duchovny) after the death of his former source, X (Steven Williams).
-X scrawls the letters "SRSG" in his own blood as he dies, leading Mulder to the Special Representative to the Secretary-General of the United Nations.
-Covarrubias uses her diplomatic connections to help Mulder infiltrate the Russian province of Krasnoyarsk, allowing him to reach the site of the Tunguska event.
+X scrawls the letters "SRSG" in his own blood as he dies, leading Mulder to the Special Representative to the Secretary-General of the United Nations, where he meets his new contact, the SRSG's assistant, Covarrubias; she uses her diplomatic connections to help Mulder infiltrate the Russian province of Krasnoyarsk, allowing him to reach the site of the Tunguska event.
 However, it is later seen that Covarrubias is working for The Smoking Man (William B. Davis) and the Syndicate.

 During the fifth season, the Syndicate discovered that Covarrubias had betrayed them and was providing information to Mulder.
 Covarrubias was infected with black oil during her betrayal of the Syndicate, and Syndicate scientists used her to test a vaccine they had been working to create.
 While the Syndicate-developed vaccine proves ineffective, Covarrubias' infection is ultimately cured by an effective vaccine stolen from a Russian shadow-government group by Alex Krycek (Nicholas Lea).

-In the following season, Covarrubias is discovered by FBI agent Jeffrey Spender (Chris Owens) at a decontamination chamber.
-She begs him to help her escape the facility, addressing him by name as well as giving him information about the whereabouts of his mother, Cassandra.
-Alex Krycek, a former Syndicate agent now acting alone, is also present at the facility.
-Spender declines to help them, and leaves Covarrubias for dead.
+In the following season, Mulder and Scully, alongside Cassandra Spender, are apprehended by a CDC quarantine team and sent to a decontamination centre, where Covarrubias makes her presence known to Mulder, and describes having been used as a test subject for the Syndicate's vaccine.
+Later, Covarrubias is discovered by FBI agent Jeffrey Spender (Chris Owens) when looking for his mother.
+Knowing she is being abandoned at the facility as everyone related to the Syndicate's research is departing, she begs him to help her escape the facility, addressing him by name as well as giving him information about the whereabouts of his mother, Cassandra.
+Spender's credentials to leave with a patient are not recognised; Alex Krycek, a former Syndicate agent now acting alone, is also present at the facility, and discovers the rebels have taken the alien embryo.
+Krycek declines to help them, and leaves Covarrubias for dead.

 Covarrubias returns in the seventh season finale "Requiem", restored to health.
 She makes contact with Krycek at the behest of The Smoking Man, who wishes to resume the work of the now-eradicated Syndicate.
 Having been given the location of a downed UFO, she and Krycek betray The Smoking Man, instead going to FBI assistant director Walter Skinner and Mulder to inform them about the craft.
 They later turn on The Smoking Man, pushing him down a flight of stairs and leaving him for dead.